OceanAirdrop/ExtendClickOnceCertificate/README.md

 # ExtendClickOnceCertificate

-Extends Click Once Certs By 105 years

 This project allows you to "renew" your existing ClickOnce certificate and give it a longer expiry date.
+It extends Click Once Certs By 105 years!!!

 This code was originally provided by Microsoft and then modified by Cliff Stanford who updated it to add 5 years to the expiry date.